m15a/fnldoc/doc/src/fnldoc/argparse/cooker.md

 (recipe recipe-type & recipe-spec)
 ```

-Make a flag recipe of given `recipe-type`.
+Make an option recipe of given `recipe-type`.

 The recipe type can be one of